rmosolgo/graphql-ruby/docs/maintenance.md

 The generated site is written to `tmp/rdoc-site`.
 To preview it, run `bundle exec rake docs:rdoc:serve` and open `http://127.0.0.1:8808`.

+When adding or moving a guide, update `docs/guide_metadata.yml`; it controls sidebar order and the GraphQL-Pro and GraphQL-Enterprise callouts.

 Run the documentation checks before submitting a change:

 ```sh